seinecle/codapps/docs/generated-slides/subdir/using-layouts_temp_pdf.md

 But we don't use this feature yet in this course so *do not select* Auto Layout when you create Forms:

 //ST: !
-image::An-experimental-feature-to-make-layout-easier---but-dont-use-it-yet.png[align="center",title="An experimental feature to make layout easier - but dont use it yet"]
+image::https://docs.google.com/drawings/d/e/2PACX-1vSku-UZtHZR2QxGWUM-4uyxUlzit5DQywwXzxkJFFKm3I81S0c5NLI-N5YTMHFAYOjH5_wJ9P7BkgDd/pub?w=1424&h=675[align="center",title="An experimental feature to make layout easier - but dont use it yet"]
-{nbsp} +

 //ST: !
 With these explanations made, we can discover how layouts and containers work.
 Let's start with layouts: